msft-davidlee/contoso-coffee-house/README.md

 Contoso Coffee House started a Loyalty Program about 10 years ago where every $1 purchase would earn 1 point.
 This program helped them grow their customer base.
 Currently there are about 3 million members and expect to double in the next 3 years.
 More about the Loyalty Program:

 * Customers sign up for free.
 * Customers can exchange for items in Store with help from Barista which means manual work via a Customer Service webapp to lookup member and select the exchange item.
+The Customer service web app is already using Azure Active Directory for signing in employees.
 For some items, a Partner will be handling the order and ship item to the member.
 Partner will manage the inventory so if an item is not available, the system will notify immediately.
 * Customer can order in store today and get points awarded within 7 days.
 This is because the full Transaction Log from each store is pushed in weekly usually on the weekend and a backend system would award points so it can be used.

 ### How customers order today